mgrall/FeedToDB/README.md

 ```bash
 php main.php
 ```
-This will start the process of reading the XML feed and inserting data into the SQLite database.<br>
+This will initiate the process of reading the XML feed and inserting data into the SQLite database.<br>
 Keep in mind that I did not set a PRIMARY KEY for testing, so any subsequent runs will add more items to the database.

 setup.php will attempt to create the missing directories for the application environment (included in main.php).